DEFRA/ffc-template-node/README.md

 - Service Bus Topic
 - Service Bus Subscription

-The permission to the mension resources will automatically grant by the pipeline.
+The permissions to the mentioned resources will be automatically granted by the pipeline.

 ### Using Workload Identity